Practitioners Guide to Soul & Survival

 Clinical use

 Disease is the outcome of stress not the cause.
 The survival instinct is an energetic part of all of us and designed to adjust to stress and provide emotional and physical responses to protect its host.
 If the stress goes on for too long or the survival instinct doesn’t believe the stress is over, the body can become physically and emotionally exhausted.
 The practitioner sees disease as a natural outcome but knows they are not treating the disease but the imbalanced survival instinct.
-The experienced homœopath understands they can’t ‘remove’ this survival instinct as it is a vital part of us and will remain with us for life.
+The experienced homeopath understands they cannot “remove” this survival instinct as it is a vital part of us and will remain with us for life.

 The seven different types of instinct allow for diversity of individuals and diversity of stress response.
 Knowing these types of stress responses and how to classify them, means we can choose remedies that match this same response.
 When we give a remedy we are giving our patient an energy that matches their own survival instinct’s attempts to work with the stress situation.
-However due to lack of ongoing available energy it is failing, leading to emotional stress and physical signs and symptoms.
+However, due to lack of ongoing available energy it is failing, leading to emotional stress and physical signs and symptoms.
 Our correctly chosen (both totality and miasm) remedy will give the patient more available energy so their immune system can heal as it should.

 Traditional roles